Talalajla/TEA/README.md

 There are plenty photos available that can be used as a background.
 Additionally, you can add your favourte links to the tabs and simply relish the view!

 ## How to Use
-To use the app you need to download files and run via npm or check my live demo.
+To use the app you need to download files and run via npm or check this [live demo](https://tea-talalajla.vercel.app/).
 Use button in top left corner in order to change your current city, check 5-days forecast or customize the page.

 ## Technologies Used